-Applicant has proposed use of the following control technologies for SOx emissions, with emission rate based on specifications from their vendor:
+Review of California air district BACT determinations did not reveal any determinations for SOx emissions from steelmaking facilities.
+Applicant has proposed the following technologies as BACT for SOx emissions, with emission rate based on specifications from their vendor:

-- Scrap management plan; - No gas combustion for preheating, electrical heating used; - Wet scrubber in primary circuit (serving EAF) of fume treatment plant providing a 70% SOx reduction from the EAF; - Lime injection (i.e. dry sorbent injection) in secondary circuit (serving LMS and other shop operations) of fume treatment plant providing 30% SOx reduction - Pre-control emission rate of 0.150 lb/ton steel from EAF and 0.080 lb/ton steel from the LMS (0.23 lb/ton steel combined); post control emission rate of 0.101 lb/ton steel from the melt shop dust collector stack
+- Scrap management plan;

+- No gas combustion for reheat furnaces;

+- Wet scrubber in primary circuit (serving EAF) of fume treatment plant;

+- Lime injection in secondary circuit (serving LMS and other shop operations) of fume treatment plant

+- Emission rate of 0.101 lb/ton steel
-Lime injection & wet scrubbers were not found to be an "achieved in practice" BACT for control of SO_x emissions from steelmaking facilities in the RBLC.
-These controls have been successfully implemented for utility & industrial boilers, waste incinerators, metal smelters, cement kilns, and glass furnaces, and have achieved SO2 control efficiencies of 50% to 80% for dry scrubbers and 80% to 99% for wet scrubbers.

-Applicant has proposed the use of the wet scrubber and lime injection as an "equivalent technology" for control of SOx that has been demonstrated in other industries to be as or more effective than established BACT for steel facilities.
+Lime Injection & wet scrubbers were not found to be an "achieved in practice" BACT for control of SO_x emissions from steelmaking facilities.
+Applicant has proposed these as an "equivalent technology" that has been demonstrated to be as or more effective than established BACT, .

-Wet scrubbers function by introducing an alkali scrubbing liquid or reagent into the gas stream, which absorbs SO_2 molecules in the stream & produces neutral salts.
+Wet scrubbers function by introducing an alkali scrubbing liquid or reagent into the gas stream, which absorbs SO2 molecules in the stream & produces neutral salts.
 Wet scrubbers typically come in one of three forms:

-• Impingement-Plate/Tray-Tower Scrubber: An impingement-plate scrubber promotes contact between the flue gas and a sorbent slurry in a vertical column with transversely mounted perforated trays.
-Absorption of SO2 is accomplished by countercurrent contact between the flue gas and reagent slurry.

-- Packed-Bed/Packed-Tower Wet Scrubber: Scrubbing liquid (e.g., NaOH), which is introduced above layers of variously shaped packing material, flows concurrently against the flue gas stream.
+- Impingement-Plate/Tray-Tower Scrubber: An impingement-plate scrubber promotes contact between the flue gas and a sorbent slurry in a vertical column with transversely mounted perforated trays.
+Absorption of SO2 is accomplished by countercurrent contact between the flue gas and reagent slurry. - Packed-Bed/Packed-Tower Wet Scrubber: Scrubbing liquid (e.g., NaOH), which is introduced above layers of variously shaped packing material, flows concurrently against the flue gas stream.
 The acid gases are absorbed into the scrubbing solution and react with alkaline compounds to produce neutral salts. - Spray-Chamber/Spray-Tower Wet Scrubber: Spray tower scrubbers introduce a reagent slurry as atomized droplets through an array of spray nozzles within the scrubbing chamber.
 The waste gas enters the bottom of the column and travels upward in a countercurrent flow.
 Absorption of SO2 is accomplished by the contact between the gas and reagent slurry, which results in the formation of neutral salts.